IMF raises China 2017 growth forecast again, partly due to 'policy support'

 Beijing should also resume progress towards a flexible exchange rate, Lipton said, while adding that the IMF assesses the yuan currency CNY= to be "broadly in line with fundamentals".

-The strengthening U.S. economy, albeit with normalizing interest rates, is likely to be useful for the rest of the world, Lipton said.
+The strengthening U.S. economy, albeit with normalising interest rates, is likely to be useful for the rest of the world, Lipton said.

 (Reporting by Sue-Lin Wong, Judy Hua and Elias Glenn; Editing by Kim Coghill and Richard Borsuk)